Do you accept insurance?

 What are your rates for services?

-My full fee for a one-time individual counseling initial intake assessment is $165.
-My full fee for a 50-minute individual session is $150.
-My full fee for a couples counseling or family counseling session is $200.
+My full fee for an individual counseling session is $175.
+My full fee for a 50-minute couples counseling or family counseling session is $225.
+My full fee for a 90-minute couples counseling session is $300.
 I will work with you to determine the frequency of our sessions together.
-I offer sliding scale rates based on availability and need.
+I offer reduced fee rates based on availability and need.
 Feel free to contact me for a free, 15-minute phone consultation to answer any additional questions you may have.

 What is a Good Faith Estimate?